Jaywhisker/NLP_2024/README.md

 # NLP Final Project 2024
-This is the readme folder for 50.040 Natural Language Processing Final Project. <br>
+This is the readme folder for team introverts for 50.040 Natural Language Processing Final Project. <br>
 The memebers in this team are: Cheng Wei Xuan (1006040), Onn Hui Ning (1006132), Koh Jin Rui Vinny (1006036)

 In this folder, you can retrieve the following:
-1. Solution for final_project.ipynb as `final_project_notebook.pdf`
+1. Solution for final_project.ipynb as `finalproject_introverts.pdf`
-2. Final Design Challenge report as `final_report.pdf`
+2. Final Design Challenge report as `finalreport_introverts.pdf`
 3. Source code (.py files) in `src/`
 4. Output files (RNN.csv, CNN.csv, Roberta.csv) in `results/`
 5. Design Challenge model (Best_Roberta.pt) in `models/`